pedroalfonseca/COCOA/README.md

-# COCOA
-COcoa Collection Of Algorithms
+# COcoa Collection Of Algorithms